Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 Does the AI ever do something without my permission?

 No. Any action that is hard to undo always requires your explicit confirmation.
-For example, accepting or rejecting all redlines, removing a team member from a matter, or changing firm-wide settings will show a Confirm / Cancel prompt before anything happens.
+For example, accepting or rejecting all redlines, adding or removing a team member on a matter, or changing firm-wide settings will show a Confirm / Cancel prompt before anything happens.
 Routine actions like making an edit you requested or saving a version happen immediately.

 Yes.
 When the assistant produces a finding worth keeping, you can ask it to save it as a note.
 Notes can be private (only you), shared with a matter team, or visible to your whole organisation.
 You can also ask the assistant to append new findings to an existing note, which is useful for building up a research log over time.
 Notes are searchable and appear in the matter sidebar.